Customer Service & Social Media: 3 Tips To Do It Right

 So, what is it that people are looking for when it comes to customer service on social media?

-Jay Baer, President of Convince & Convert, partnered with Edison Research to help create The Social Habit 2016, a study that dives into the behaviors and habits of social media use.
-In this year’s study (to be officially released in October) they found that 32% of people that contact a brand or company through social media expected a responsive within 30 minutes.
+A recent study found that 32% of people that contact a brand or company through social media expected a response within 30 minutes.
 What’s even more is that adding an additional half hour to the wait time, increased the number of people who expected a response to 42%.

 Although these numbers are impactful, it’s also important to remember that they were pulled for all different kinds of B2C businesses, not specific to real estate.
 Even though these numbers may in fact be significantly lower when it comes to your customers, the main point still stands: when your buyers and sellers expect you to be readily available to them via social media.
 If the moment does come when you are contacted through any sort of social platform, make sure you are ready to respond as quickly as possible.